-Explore culture and art in the home of the Áak’w Ḵwáan
+Explore Indigenous cultures and arts in the ancestral home of the Tlingit, Haida, and Tsimshian peoples

-Our courses in art include Northwest Coast formline design, carving, weaving, and textiles.
-Examine modern and historical material from diverse perspectives, seek an understanding of what it means to live in Alaska today, and connect with the lands, languages, and peoples of Southeast Alaska.
+Northwest Coast art courses include formline design, carving, weaving, and textiles.
+Examine modern and historical material from diverse perspectives, seek an understanding of what it means to live in Alaska today, and connect with the lands, stories, and peoples of Southeast Alaska.

 Northwest Coast Language, Art, and Society

 There are few universities in the world where one can study Indigenous languages.
 UAS is at the heart of revitalization for three Alaska Native languages: Tlingit, Haida, and Tsimshian.
 The learning experience is dynamic and engaging through community activities and historical and linguistic research projects working with Elders and senior faculty.

 For students of Alaska Native ancestry, this is a way to connect with the heritage language of their ancestors.
 For the non-Native learner, it is a way to connect to the land and people of Southeast Alaska.

 Juneau and Southeast Alaska are world-renowned centers for Northwest Coast Arts and Indigenous artistic development.
 Join respected Elders, artists, and master carvers to learn about the heritage, skills, and techniques that inform and create traditional Northwest Coast pieces.
 Students learn formline design, carving, weaving, and textiles that apply to creating totems, canoes, paddles, masks, drums, and regalia.